DEPARTMENT OF HEALTH AND HUMAN SERVICES

 Eunice Kennedy Shriver National Institute of Child Health and Human Development

-Understanding human development, both normative and atypical, is at the core of NICHD’s mission.
-The Institute supports a broad range of research from increasing our understanding of basic biological mechanisms to testing health interventions aimed at improving the lives of children, women, families, and those with disabilities.
+Understanding human development, both normative and atypical, is at the core of NICHD's mission.
+Unlike many of the other NIH Institutes and Centers (ICs), NICHD takes a lifespan approach to its work, supporting research that ranges from efforts to increase our understanding of basic biological mechanisms to testing health interventions aimed at improving the lives and health of children, women, and families, including those with disabilities.